 When trust is unconscious, it’s even more important to protect the integrity of engineering practice.

 Reform cannot stop with only the building sector.

 Opal Tower and Mascot Towers shocked governments into creating reforms to professional standards in the building sector.

 But reform cannot stop with just one industry.

 In NSW, engineers are instrumental to delivery of the Government’s State Infrastructure Strategy and maintaining its $300 billion asset base, meeting the NSW commitment to net zero emissions by 2050, and creating the future of industry through technology innovation.

 In the absence of regulation for engineering in NSW, anyone can purport to be an engineer and provide engineering services without appropriate competencies and with disregard to standards.

-By 21 November, the NSW Parliament will debate two bills which, together, can restore public confidence in engineering as a well-regulated profession.
+Since October 2019, the NSW Parliament has been considering two bills which, together, can restore public confidence in engineering as a well-regulated profession.

-This is not an either/or situation: the community needs Parliament to agree to BOTH bills to create a robust system.
+This is not an either/or situation: the community needs Parliament to pass two Bills—one to reform the building sector more broadly, and another to provide a comprehensive registration scheme for engineers.
+That is what will create a robust system.

-Now is a wonderful opportunity for the politicians on Macquarie street to demonstrate an ability to work together in the interests of the people of NSW.
+Now is the perfect opportunity for the politicians on Macquarie street to demonstrate an ability to work together in the interests of the people of NSW.